COMPS: Conceptual Minimal Pair Sentences for testing Robust Property Knowledge and its Inheritance in Pre-trained Language Models: General Discussion and Conclusion

 \section{General Discussion and Conclusion}

-The goal of \comps{} is to shed light on the extent to which \plms{} can: (1) attribute to real world concepts (\textsc{horse}, \textsc{whale}) their properties (\textit{is a mammal}); and (2) demonstrate behavior that is consistent with \textit{property inheritance}: a reasoning process in which concepts are endowed with the properties of their superordinates \citep{murphy2004big}. \comps{} is primarily inspired by studies of semantic memory that focus on the organization and inter-relations of concepts, as well as the computations that are carried out using the knowledge of their properties \citep{smith1978theories, sloman1998categorical, murphy2004big}.
+The overall goal of \comps{} is to shed light on the extent to which \plms{} can robustly (1) attribute to real world concepts (e.g., \textsc{horse}, \textsc{whale}) their {correct} properties (e.g., \textit{is a mammal}); and (2) demonstrate behavior consistent with \textit{property inheritance}: a reasoning process in which concepts are endowed with the properties of their superordinates \citep{smith1978theories, sloman1998categorical, murphy2004big}.
+Testing \plms{} for these abilities allows us to ask key questions about how they encode and transfer knowledge.
+To target these capabilities more precisely, and mitigate potential inflation of performance by superficial heuristics such as coarse-grained similarity and word association, we propose incrementally increasing levels of controls in constructing our minimal pair stimuli, progressively making the task of attributing properties to concepts more challenging.